Plan your own trip to Seoul: Seoul Itinerary and Attractions!

-Seoul has so much to offer that one can never get tired of it.
-While you stay in Seoul, you will be amazed to explore a new thing every time.
-Let’s see what kind of things to do there are for your Seoul itinerary.
+Seoul has so much to offer.
+You can never get tired of it.
+While you are staying in Seoul, you will be amazed by the numerous new things to see and experience.
+Here are the hottest places to go and do for your Seoul itinerary.

 [ Contents ]

-If you are allowed to stay only one day in Seoul, Discover Seoul Pass will definitely worth to see the highlights of Seoul.
-It will dramatically reduce your effort and cost.
-Besides, the Discover Seoul Pass provides free admission to 35 Seoul attractions and discounts to 29 attractions in Seoul.
-Furthermore, it’s possible to use the railroad to Incheon International Airport and City Tour Bus.
+If you are allowed to stay for only one day in Seoul, Discover Seoul Pass will definitely be worth to buy.
+It will dramatically reduce your effort and costs while seeing only the highlights of Seoul.
+The best part is that the Discover Seoul Pass provides free admission to 35 Seoul attractions and offers discounts to 29 attractions in Seoul.
+You can also use this pass on the AREX (Airport railroad express) to the Incheon International Airport and the City Tour Bus.

-So I would like to share the top-rated tourist spots in Seoul where you can visit by the hop-on-hop-off city tour bus.
+Here are the top-rated tourist spots in Seoul.
+You can visit each place by using the hop-on-hop-off city tour bus.
 Let’s start the Seoul journey!

-You can’t miss Gyeongbokgung in Seoul itinerary.
+Gyeongbokgung Palace is the first recommendation on our list.
 This Palace is one of the most popular Seoul attractions.
-It is the main royal palace of the Joseon Dynasty, built in 1395.
-In the palace, many visitors experience Korean traditional costume, Hanbok and take a beautiful picture with friends or family members.
-For more information like open hours, admissions, and free guide tour please check this post.
+Built in 1395, it is the main royal palace of the Joseon Dynasty.
+In the palace, many visitors can experience wearing Korean traditional costumes called Hanbok.
+You can take beautiful pictures with your friends and family members while walking in Gyeonbokgung palace with your hanboks.
+For more information like open hours, admissions, and free tour guides, click here!

-Gwanghwamun is the main southern gate of Gyeongbokgung Palace.
-Therefore you could see Gwanghwamun square stretched out from Gwanghwamun gate after Gyeongbokgung tour.
-This large landmark national square is 555m long and 34m wide.
-At the center of Sejong-daero which is the widest in Korea the statue of King Sejong, the Great and Admiral Yi Sunshin stands.
+Gwanghwamun square is the main southern gate of Gyeongbokgung Palace.
+You can see the Gwanghwamun square stretched out from the Gwanghwamun gate after viewing the Gyeongbokgung tour.
+This monumental national landmark is 555m square long and 34m wide.
+At the center of Sejong-daero stands the widest statue of The Great King Sejong and Admiral Yi Sunshin.

-Near Gwanghwamun Station Exit 6, you can get the Seoul City Tour Bus (Downtown Palace Course).
+Near Gwanghwamun Station Exit 6, you can take the Seoul City Tour Bus (Downtown Palace Course).
 It’s a departure point.

 Namdaemun Market is the oldest and largest Korean traditional market in Seoul.
-Countless shops and street stalls line its alleys selling clothes, household items, and food at a low price.
-In addition, you can try various Korean street foods along the street in Namdaemun market like Hotteock, Korean Hot-dog, Dumpling, Boongeobbang, etc.
+Countless shops and street stalls, lined up in the alleys, selling clothes, household items, and food at a low price.
+In addition, you can try various Korean street foods along the streets of the Namdaemun market like Hotteock, Korean Hot-dog, Dumpling, Boongeobbang, etc.

 DDP, Dongdaemun Design Plaza, a new landmark in Dongdaemun has been recently constructed by the world-renowned architect, Zaha Hadid.
 Surely it’s the best place to go to if you’re interested in the arts!
 Every now and then, this place hosts wonderful exhibitions that are both, inspiring and stunning.
 The art exhibited here is more related to the designing industry, which is why the Plaza is so called.
 Even if you don’t have a specific interest in art, you should still visit this place because the exhibitions are truly mesmerizing!
-Moreover, you can enjoy Dongdaemun shopping malls that offer a wide variety of fashion apparel and night market as well.
+Moreover, you can enjoy Dongdaemun shopping malls.
+They offer a wide variety of fashion apparel and night market.

 Daehangno is the center of performance culture where over 150 small theaters can be found.
-Also, there are various art galleries, movie theater, and restaurants making this an excellent place to visit, both day and night.
-Besides, Naksan Park offers a spectacular view of Daehangno from its peak.
-This park is famous as the filming location of popular Korean TV dramas and is a great spot to enjoy a beautiful sunset or night view of the city.
+There are also various art galleries, movie theaters, and restaurants making this an excellent place to visit, both day and night.
+You can also go to Naksan Park because it offers a spectacular view of Daehangno from its peak.
+This park is a famous filming location for popular Korean TV dramas and is a great spot to enjoy a beautiful sunset or night view of the city.

-Insa-dong is where you can see old Seoul.
+Insa-dong is where you can see Seoul’s history.
 The alleys and main street of Insa-dong are lined with craft workshops, galleries, and traditional tea houses.
-It’s a good place to get beautiful souvenirs for everyone back home from here.
-One of the hot spots in Insa-dong is Ssamzigil.
-This is a multi-cultural space for traditional arts and crafts and exhibitions and performances are available as well.
+It’s a good place to get beautiful souvenirs for everyone back home

 Bukchon Hanok Village

-This district is located between Gyeongbokgung and Changdeokgung and there are over 900 Hanok, Korean traditional houses in Bukchon Hanok Village.
-Members of royal family and aristocrats lived here during the Joseon dynasty.
+Members of the royal family and aristocrats lived here during the Joseon dynasty.
 Still, it retains the city’s old appearance.
-Don’t miss out Bukchon’s eight beautiful sights in which you will have an aerial view of Changdeokgung Palace.
+Don’t miss out on Bukchon’s eight beautiful sights in which you will have an aerial view of Changdeokgung Palace.
 Also, “Seoul City Walking Tours” is a FREE program offered by the city of Seoul.
-It’s designed for tourists who want to see Seoul’s top tourist attractions on foot under the expert guidance of multilingual tour guides.
-For reservation, please check the website (Korean, English, Japanese, Chinese).
+It’s designed for tourists who wants to see Seoul’s top tourist attractions on foot under the expert guidance of multilingual tour guides.
+For reservations, please check the website (Korean, English, Japanese, Chinese).

 N Seoul Tower

-Namsan Seoul Tower, standing at 236.7 meters tall is the main tourist attraction where you can enjoy a complete view of Seoul.
+Namsan Seoul Tower, standing at 236.7 meters tall, is the main tourist attraction where you can enjoy a complete view of Seoul.
 Enjoy the fantastic laser show and beautiful night scenery of Seoul from the observatory on the second and third floor or in the revolving restaurant.
-If you are planning to visit at day time, I would recommend you to come up to the tower via Namsan Park, a beautiful walking path harmonized with nature.
+If you are planning to visit during day time, I recommend for you to come up to the tower via Namsan Park, where you can experience a beautiful walking path harmonized with nature.

 Gangnam represents the latest trends in Seoul.
 This district is a favorite spot among tourists because of its trendy designer shops, cafes, and galleries stretching from the business and commercial zone around Samseong Station and Gangnam Station.